mattfriendly/WikiTracker/README.md

 *wikiship.py*

+Replace these with your FedEx Ship API credentials, which are different than your FedEx Track API credentials.
-We wanted different environment variable names so that the keys won't conflict with *wikitrack.py*.
+It is better to have different environment variable names so that the keys won't conflict with *wikitrack.py*

-The wikiship environment variables are as follows:
+The environment variables are as follows:

 **CLIENT_ID_ENV_VAR** is your FedEx SHIP API Key